 - Bank of America in:

-- litigation filed against it by Ambac seeking to avoid its monoline insurance liability for mortgages originated and securitized by the bank.
+- Obtaining a settlement in litigation filed by Ambac Financial Group seeking to avoid its monoline insurance liability for mortgages originated and securitized by the bank.

 - Wells Fargo in: